 The AMA has approached the Federal Government urging action to combat the problem.

 Solar power could play a role in preventing heat related deaths in the elderly.

-If additional subsidies for installing solar were made available to at risk groups, it would not only help more retirees reduce their power bills and allow for longer running of air-conditioning units; it would mean the extra potential load – which can create serious problems of its own – would not be additional strain on the mains grid during peak power consumption periods.
+If additional subsidies for installing solar panels were made available to at risk groups, it would not only help more retirees reduce their power bills and allow for longer running of air-conditioning units; it would mean the extra potential load – which can create serious problems of its own – would not be additional strain on the mains grid during peak power consumption periods.

 Even without additional support, solar power may have other benefits making it more affordable for retirees – investing in solar may increase a pension due to a reduction in savings account balance and income from interest.

 With electricity cost increases set to continue and given solar’s potential to provide better returns than some other investments; perhaps installing solar panels should be an important part of retirement planning.

 With a solar panel array having a serviceable life spanning decades; it’s an investment that will see many people through their retirement, except for perhaps the solar inverter needing replacing or refurbishing during that time frame.